syunsuke-I/abc-editor/README.md

 export default App;
 ```

-**Important:** Don't forget to import the CSS file to get the proper styling!
+**Note:** Styles are automatically included - no need to import CSS separately!

 ### Components